Warriors President Rick Welts to leave after this season

+SAN FRANCISCO (AP)Behind the scenes with a smile, grace and dogged determination, Rick Welts played a key role in the Golden State Warriors’ return to winning – both on the floor and off it.

-SAN FRANCISCO (AP) — Rick Welts will leave his job as Golden State Warriors president and chief operating officer after this season and stay in the organization as an adviser.
+Now, he is ready for a new challenge.
+Welts will step aside from his job as team president and chief operating officer after this season and stay in the organization as an adviser.

+”I’ve been privileged to work with Rick since 2007 in Phoenix when I was general manager and he was president of the Suns, just one of my favorite people on earth.
+Incredibly genuine, smart, charismatic, just a huge part of the resurgence of the Warriors franchise since his arrival,” coach Steve Kerr said.

+”He was so instrumental in so much of what has happened with this franchise: the championships, the new arena, the brand that is now the Warriors that didn’t really feel the same 10 years ago, so I want to say thank you to Rick for all of his incredible work and his amazing career.”

 This is Welts’ 10th season with the team, and the Warriors said Thursday they expect to name his successor within a week.